Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing: Introduction

 \section{Introduction}

-Recent advancements in translation systems and speech technologies have enabled numerous multimedia content to support multiple languages through automated speech dubbing.
+Recent advancements in translation systems and speech technologies have enabled a vast amount of multimedia content to support multiple languages through automated speech dubbing.
 Cross-lingual dubbing~\cite{federico2020speech, wu2023videodubber}, which replaces speech audio of one language with that of another, allows global audiences to consume content in their native languages.
 While this significantly reduces language barriers, ensuring effective dubbing requires meeting several specific criteria: maintaining duration, speaker identity, and speaking speed~\cite{brannon2023dubbing}.

 Traditional dubbing systems typically employ a cascade of Automated Speech Recognition (ASR)~\cite{amodei2016deep, baevski2020wav2vec, radford2023robust}, Neural Machine Translation (NMT)~\cite{johnson2017google, stahlberg2020neural, fan2021beyond, costa2022no}, and Text-to-Speech (TTS)~\cite{wang2017tacotron, ren2021fastspeech, wang2023neural, tan2024naturalspeech} modules.
 Although these cascaded systems demonstrate promising translation quality, they inherently lose critical speech-related information, such as speaker identity and prosody, due to the intermediate text representations~\cite{swiatkowski2023cross}.
 Moreover, because text lacks precise duration information, these systems struggle to accurately match the duration and speaking pace of the original speech~\cite{sahipjohn2024dubwise}.
 As a result, even with post-processing, the output often remains misaligned or unnatural, limiting their effectiveness for real-world dubbing~\cite{effendi2022duration}.